ece362-purdue/proton-labs/lab6-spi/README.md

 #### 5.4: (OLED only) `cd_init`

-We're now ready to initialize the OLED display.
+In this step, we're going to initialize the OLED display by transmitting commands via the SPI peripheral connected to it.
 We'll give you the list of command to send to the display to properly initialize it, but you need to go through the OLED datasheet to understand how to do this.  **Be prepared to explain to your TA what each command does and how you found it.**

 1. Sleep 1 millisecond to let power to the display stabilize, in case we have only just plugged in the Proton.
 2. Perform a Function Set command with the following parameters: